Joel Redman: Premier Promotions (2006–2012)

-Over the year, Redman has become a regular for Premier Promotions and made his debut in 2006 teaming with Kris Kay to defeat Chris Andrews and Sam Andrews.
-In late 2007, Redman participated in a one night tournament losing to Danny Collins in the semi finals.
-In early 2008, the PWF Mid-Heavyweight Championship was vacated by Doug Williams and to find a champion there was a round robin tournament which Redman was involved in, however, he would lose all his matches and was eliminated.
-Throughout 2008, Redman had made an impression on Premier Promotions with his technical prowess and spirit to never give up, this culminated on 4 September when Redman defeated Marty Scurll in the finals of the Ian Dowland Trophy.
-With this win he took on Ricky Knight for the PWF Mid-Heavyweight Championship but lost via count out.
-Towards the end of 2009, a year Redman spent away from Premier Promotions, he returned to take part in the Ken Joyce Trophy 2009 but would lose to legendary British wrestler, Robbie Brookside, in the semi final.
-In March 2010, he won a one night tournament and would win another in April.
-Redman would once again become a regular for Premier Promotions and towards the end of the year defeated Justin Starr to win the Ken Joyce Trophy 2010.
+Over the years, Redman has become a regular for Premier Promotions and debuted in 2006, teaming with Kris Kay to defeat Chris Andrews and Sam Andrews.
+In late 2007, Redman participated in a one-night tournament, losing to Danny Collins in the semi-finals.
+In early 2008, the PWF Mid-Heavyweight Championship was vacated by Doug Williams, and to find a champion, there was a round robin tournament in which Redman was involved; however, he lost all his matches and was eliminated.
+Throughout 2008, Redman had made an impression on Premier Promotions with his technical prowess and spirit, never to give up, which culminated on 4 September when Redman defeated Marty Scurll in the finals of the Ian Dowland Trophy.
+With this win, he took on Ricky Knight for the PWF Mid-Heavyweight Championship but lost via countout.
+Towards the end of 2009, a year Redman spent away from Premier Promotions, he returned to participate in the Ken Joyce Trophy 2009.
+Still, he would lose to legendary British wrestler Robbie Brookside in the semi-final.
+In March 2010, he won a one-night tournament and would win another in April.
+Redman would once again become a regular for Premier Promotions and defeated Justin Starr towards the end of the year to win the Ken Joyce Trophy 2010.
 Following this win, on 27 February 2011, he defeated UK Dominator in a British rules match for the vacant PWF International Championship.
-As the reigning champion, Redman entered the Worthing Trophy 2011 and reached the final where he was defeated by Danny Garnell.
-Redman teamed up with Jonny Storm to take on Kris Kay and UK Dominator in a British rules match for the vacant PWF Tag Team Championship which they lost.
-Redman would vacate the PWF International Championship when he was signed by World Wrestling Entertainment and moved to their developmental system NXT Wrestling.
+As the reigning champion, Redman entered the Worthing Trophy 2011 and reached the final, where Danny Garnell defeated him.
+Redman teamed up with Jonny Storm to take on Kris Kay and UK Dominator in a British rules match for the vacant PWF Tag Team Championship, which they lost.
+Redman vacated the PWF International Championship when he was signed by World Wrestling Entertainment and moved to their developmental system, NXT Wrestling.